 LGBTQ+ folks are an important part of your digital community.
 By double-checking that your website works from a multitude of viewpoints, you respect and acknowledge individuality while creating a better user experience for everyone.

-User experience and accessibility—key website trends that help you connect with audiences—are all about empathy and paying attention to diversity.
+User experience and accessibility—website best practices that help you connect with audiences—are all about empathy and paying attention to diversity.
 If you want to know more about how to approach content, speak with our team of experts.
 Our specialists help organizations by writing engaging content and by providing guidelines to help teams create and manage an inclusive web presence.

 Keep informed of content best practices by joining our quarterly newsletter for project examples and tips.